Qutrit-Emulator/Quhet-Emulator/README.md

 This is exact, not an approximation.
 O(1) instead of O(n³).

----

-## S₆ Outer Automorphism (`s6_exotic.h` / `s6_exotic.c`)
+### S₆ Outer Automorphism (`s6_exotic.h` / `s6_exotic.c`)

 S₆ is the *only* symmetric group possessing a non-trivial outer automorphism.
 HexState implements the full automorphism φ over all 720 permutations, the 15 synthemes (partitions of {0,…,5} into 3 unordered pairs), and the 6 synthematic totals.
 The omnidirectional fold enables lossless basis changes parameterized by any of the 15 synthemes, not just the default antipodal pairing {(0,3),(1,4),(2,5)}.

+### Triadic 3-Body Entanglement (`quhit_triadic.h` / `quhit_triadic.c`)

+Native 3-body entanglement primitives: CMY Bell states, GHZ triples, and product triples, with marginal computation for each party.

 ---